We have prepared a list of the most frequently asked questions (FAQs) about the company and our services.

 Which regulations apply to student accommodation?

 The provision of student accommodation is heavily regulated to ensure the safety and welfare of tenants.
-Most regulations and standards relate to housing standards and safety including gas appliances, electrical installations and fire safety precautions.
+Most regulations and standards relate to housing standards and safety including gas appliances, electrical installations and fire safety provision.
 In recent years, new regulations have centred on deposit protection and HMO licensing, requiring properties to be registered and professionally managed.

 Should I inspect my property regularly?